t-w/s7cli/README.txt

         (experimental, not tested!!!)

   compileStation
-      - Compiles station hardware and connections (experimental, don't use it!)
+      - Compiles station hardware and connections (experimental, don't use it!!!)

   compileAllStations
       - Compiles all stations' hardware and connections